-Quality Instruction - The curriculum is planned so students can meet the requirements for either an Associate in Science Degree (60+ units) or various Certificates of Completion in Diesel Equipment Technology (6 - 30 units) in as little as one semester.
+The curriculum is planned so students can meet the requirements for either an Associate in Science Degree (60+ units) or various Certificates of Completion in Diesel Equipment Technology (6 - 31 units) in as little as one semester.

-Starting in Fall 2018 only evening classes are available for the main DET Program.
-They are also changing to a hybrid online/laboratory format.
+Currently only evening classes are available for the main DET Program.
+They are a hybrid online/laboratory format.
 The lecture portion with be completed online with weekly objectives, and the laboratory portion will be in person one night a week to apply topics learned during lecture.
-This format will allow a working student to maintain a tradional job (daytime hours) and complete the program in the evenings.
-Please contact the cordinator with any questions about this format.
+This format will allow a working student to maintain a traditional job (daytime hours) and complete the program in the evenings.
+Please contact the coordinator with any questions about this format.

 By studying theory as well as hands-on practical experience, students in the program will learn about mobile hydraulics, mobile electrical and electronic applications, industrial engines, drive trains, chassis systems, braking systems, and other topics that meet or exceed technician standards developed by the National Institute of Automotive Service Excellence (NATEF) and Associated Equipment Distributors (AED) (both in process of accreditation).